CESNET/eInfra-docs/docs.it4i/software/chemistry/orca.md

 * SOC
 * Numerical Gradients and Frequencies

-## Running ORCA Version 5.0.0 in Parallel
+## Running ORCA 5.0.0 and Higher in Parallel

-On Barbora cluster, version 5.0.0 is available.
+On Barbora cluster, version 5.0.1 is available.
 However, to run it in parallel you need to specify execution nodes via `inputfilename.nodes` file.
 Additionally, all calculations **must** be run on SCRATCH.

 Example submission script would look like this: